iamjunaidtt/iamjunaidtt/README.md

 # Hello and Welcome 👋, I'm Junaid TT

-## I'm a Multi Cloud Data Engineer with Software expertise
+## I'm a Multi Cloud Data Engineer with Software Expertise

 - 🔭 I’m currently working on Cloud and Data Engineering Projects
 - 👀 I’m interested in Cloud/Data Engineering